-Carolina Beach wants to make sure everyone can enjoy their beach, so this year they’ve expanded their existing beach wheelchair fleet to include something new to the town: a wheelchair that can float in the water.
+CAROLINA BEACH — Carolina Beach wants to make sure everyone can enjoy its beach, so this year the town has expanded its existing beach wheelchair fleet to include something new to the town: a wheelchair that can float in the water.

 “We wanted to make sure we have a variety of wheelchairs available to our visitors,” said the town’s Parks and Recreation Director Eric Jelinski.
 “As soon as we saw it at a demonstration, I and everyone else immediately realized that this would be a good addition to our fleet.”

 Unlike the other chairs the town currently offers, which are made of PVC pipes and are as high up as lawn chairs, the WaterWheel is made from stainless steel and sits low to the ground, much like a traditional beach chair.
 It is equipped with flotation devices on either side and can recline back.

 “It’s sturdier than the other ones we have and actually pretty comfortable,” Jelinski said.
 “This allows someone who is in a wheelchair but a little more active to get into the water on a day when it’s calm.”

 According to Jelinski, these are also the same chairs that are used by Life Rolls On, an organization that puts together adaptive surfing and skateboarding events for wheelchair athletes across the country, including in Carolina Beach (their event is set for June 12 this year).